 “It also has been challenging to explain to people that even though my team is completely made up of women, that doesn’t mean that the product is only for women.
 It’s for everyone.”

-Still, Salome says, the positives far outweigh any potential setbacks.
+Still, Spotter says, the positives far outweigh any potential setbacks.

 “The best thing for me is to see people’s pleasure when they try my product and they like it,” she said.

 Currently producing 1,500 liters a month, Flor de Luna will be needing a bigger space soon to accommodate more production and therefore more employees.
-There is a small but elegant tasting room as well, and Flor de Luna invites people to take a distillery tour ending with a tasting at its location in the Las Lomas neighborhood.
+There is a small but elegant tasting room as well, and Flor de Luna invites people to take a distillery tour ending with a tasting at its location in Mexico City.

 Xila means woman in the Mexican indigenous language of Zapotec.
 Flor de Luna references the fragrant and mysterious moon flowers endemic to Chiapas and the Yucatán peninsula.